harryrampr/Docker_Lamp_PHP_8.1.18_Template/README.md

 #### Installation:

 1. Download or clone template from repository.
-To remove git history from template, run`rm -rf .git` at Terminal while inside project root.
+To remove git history from template, run`rm -rf .git` with Terminal or Git Bash while inside project folder.
+Then run`git init`and`git add -A`.

-2. Go to PhpStorm Settings and select the`Default PHP Interpreter`.
+2. Open project with PhpStorm and go to Settings->PHP, select the`Default PHP Interpreter`.
 Also, setup`Composer`execs location.

 3. Update necessary info at`composer.json`file, then run`composer install`.